dvdmelamed/central-ci/README.md

 # Centralized CI

-This repository is a companion to the talk given at Voxxed Days Bucharest 2022: "FORGET MONO VS. MULTI-REPO: BUILDING CENTRALIZED GIT WORKFLOWS IN PYTHON"
+This repository is a companion to the talk given at PyCon DE 2022: "FORGET MONO VS. MULTI-REPO: BUILDING CENTRALIZED GIT WORKFLOWS IN PYTHON"

 Create a Github application and add the following environment variables to your environment:
 ``GH_SECRET``: The secret key from your GitHub App